-The King William's College General Knowledge Paper (GKP) has been frustrating and intriguing a select group of quiz connoisseurs for over a Century.
+The King William's College General Knowledge Paper (GKP) has been frustrating and intriguing a select group of quiz connoisseurs since 1904.
 The paper consists of 18 sets of 10 questions, each set covering a particular theme, which in many cases is far from obvious.
 Cracking the theme has long been one of the attractions to devotees of the GKP.

 These days, however, pupil participation in the quiz is voluntary.